 SART is a multidisciplinary, specialist team that comprises social workers, detectives, forensic nurses, and emergency department staff, that aims to provide a 24 hour coordinated crisis response, that is holistic, timely and trauma informed.
 Guided by the perspectives of victims of sexual violence, the organisations involved acknowledge that individual healing and recovery, necessitates direct service delivery responsive consumer needs.
 Moreover, organisations acknowledge that various systems with which survivors invariably engage, necessitate cultural and broader policy reform, in order to safeguard the rights, confidence and trust of victims.
 Ultimately, SART remains committed to fostering change, for both individual survivors of sexual assault, and the local Townsville and broader Queensland community.

-Julie Watson is Director of Social Work at The Townsville Hospital (TTH).
-She is a James Cook University (JCU) graduate and has worked primarily in the areas of disability and health throughout her career.
-She has interests in rural and remote health, workforce planning and professional development for Allied Health Professionals.
+Julie Watson is Director of Social Work for the Townsville Hospital and Health Service (THHS), based at the Townsville Hospital.
+She has had a strong interest in rural and remote health, workforce planning and professional development for Allied Health Professionals.

 Working for Queensland Health for most of her career, Julie commenced work as a social worker at the Townsville General Hospital in 1987.
 She has since worked in a range of roles that have involved project management, planning, training, community engagement, management and clinical work.

 Julie is a strong advocate for community and consumer input in the health setting and is currently on the Board of the Townsville Hospital Foundation (THF).
 She has been involved in a range of projects including some significant telehealth projects and the redevelopment of the Townsville Hospital.
 She was responsible for facilitating consumer input and community engagement throughout these projects.